What Causes Narrow Stools And How To Treat It?

 Intestinal Infection

 Intestinal infection is an independent cause of where the body may experience altered bowel movements and thin stools.
-Infection can be mainly in the colon, for example, gastroenteritis.
+Infection can be mainly in the colon, such as gastroenteritis.
 Narrow stools may result from a constricted stoma channel caused by inflammation of the intestines.

 Gastrointestinal parasite infections